psycopg/psycopg/docs/basic/transactions.rst

-The `!status` property remains accessible after the transaction context has exited, allowing you to check the final outcome of the transaction even after the `!with` block completes.
+The `!status` property remains accessible after the transaction context has exited, allowing you to check the final outcome of the transaction even after the `!with` block has exited.
 This is particularly useful when you need to log transaction outcomes or implement retry logic based on the transaction status.